KnapsackPro/docs.knapsackpro.com/_posts/2021-04-23-estimate-database-connections-pool-size-for-rails-application.md

 ## Redis database connections

-If you use Redis for processing background jobs, then not only the Sidekiq process is using Redis connections.
-Also, your Puma process and threads can use Redis to add new jobs to the Sidekiq queue.
+If you use Redis for processing background jobs, then it's not just the Sidekiq process that is using Redis connections.
+Your Puma process and threads can use Redis to add new jobs to the Sidekiq queue as well.
 Typically you will have 1 Redis connection per 1 Puma thread.

 If you explicitly open a new Redis connection with `Redis.new`, this can create a new connection per the Puma thread as well.